pyTranscriber/pyTranscriber.github.io/_pages/for-developers.md

 layout: home
 ---

+# See the code

+<a href="https://github.com/raryelcostasouza/pyTranscriber">pyTranscriber App Github Repository</a>

 This app consists basically of a friendly pyQt5 graphical interface for a customized version of <a href="https://github.com/agermanidis/autosub">Autosub 0.4.0</a> that can run on Linux, Windows and MacOS.
 All the hard work of processing the audio and generating the subtitles is done by Autosub.

 # Dependencies